Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 ## Dashboards

-New dashboards are added to a team project through a team context.
+New dashboards are added to a project through a team context.
 To learn more, see [Add and manage dashboards](../report/dashboards/dashboards.md).

 ## Service hooks

-Service hooks enable you to perform tasks on other services when events happen within your team project.
+Service hooks enable you to perform tasks on other services when events happen within your project.
 You can use service hooks in custom apps and services to drive activities when events happen in your projects.

 Using service hooks, you can integrate with the following services: